 In March 2016, the GASB issued GASB Statement No. 82, Pension Issues - An Amendment of GASB Statements No. 67, No. 68, and No. 73.
 This Statement addresses issues regarding (1) the presentation of payroll-related measures in required supplementary information, (2) the selection of assumptions and the treatment of deviations from the guidance in an Actuarial Standard of Practice for financial reporting purposes, and (3) the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2016, except for the requirements of this Statement for the selection of assumptions in a circumstance in which an employer's pension liability is measured as of a date other than the employer's most recent fiscal year-end.
 In that circumstance, the requirements for the selection of assumptions are effective for that employer in the first reporting period in which the measurement date of the pension liability is on or after June 15, 2017.
-The University is currently evaluating the impact of this pronouncement on their financial statements.
+The University adopted this standard during the fiscal year ending September 30, 2018 and notes the change did not have a material effect at the financial statement level.

 In March 2017, the GASB issued GASB Statement No. 85, Omnibus 2017.
 The objective of this Statement is to address practice issues that have been identified during implementation and application of certain GASB Statements.
 This Statement addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pensions and other postemployment benefits [OPEB]).
 The provisions of this Statement are effective for periods beginning after June 15, 2017.
-The University is currently evaluating the impact of this pronouncement on their financial statements.
+The University adopted this standard during the fiscal year ending September 30, 2018 and notes the change did not have a material effect at the financial statement level.

 In May 2017, the GASB issued GASB Statement No. 86, Certain Debt Extinguishment Issues.
 The primary objective of this Statement is to improve consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources-resources other than the proceeds of refunding debt-are placed in an irrevocable trust for the sole purpose of extinguishing debt.
 This Statement also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2017.
-The University is currently evaluating the impact of this pronouncement on their financial statements.
+The University adopted this standard during the fiscal year ending September 30, 2018 and notes the change did not have a material effect at the financial statement level.

 In June 2018, the GASB issued GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 The objectives of this Statement are to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
 This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
-Earlier application is encouraged.
 The requirements of this Statement should be applied prospectively.
-The University implemented this statement during the year and notes the change did not have a material effect at the financial statement level.
+The University early-implemented this statement during the fiscal year ending September 30, 2018 and notes the change did not have a material effect at the financial statement level.